chris-ware/nova-breadcrumbs/README.md

 ```
 ## Information

-This package only works on the index and detail pages currently, as these are the onyl Vue components that have customisable headers.
-The detail page only shows a link name of Detail, although the intention is to replace this with the Resource name in given time.
+This package works on the following views:
+- Dashboard
+- Index
+- Detail
+- Create
+- Update
+- Attach
+- UpdateAttached

+The Index & Detail views make use of of the custom header components that are currently available in the core Laravel Nova views.
 There are 2 new custom Vue components that are introduced for extensibility, for both sets of views.
-They are custom-{view}-pre-breadcrumbs and custom-{view}-post-breadcrumbs, where view is either index or detail.
+They are custom-{view}-pre-breadcrumbs and custom-{view}-post-breadcrumbs, where {view} is either index or detail.

+The remaining views are hooked via an overwrite to the routes, forcing them to use custom extended views.
+Once Laravel Nova enable these views to also have custom headers, the package will switch to these instead.